 Positano: The Pretty, Popular One

-Positano was an important port for the ancient Greeks and Phoenicians, and prospered under the Amalfi Republic during the sixteenth and seventeenth centuries.
-However, unlike other nearby towns, Positano wasn’t a hot holiday destination for 19th century intellectuals.
-Rather, it was an essay by John Steinbeck for Harper’s Bazaar that brought this poor fishing village to the attention of the world’s jet setters.
-Because of this historic disparity, Positano’s a colorful jumble of fisherman’s houses, dominated by the majestic church of Santa Maria Assunta, with its colorful majolica tile dome, lavish Rococo interior, and legendary 13th century Byzantine black Madonna icon.
+Positano was an important port for the ancient Greeks and Phoenicians and prospered under the Amalfi Republic during the sixteenth and seventeenth centuries.
+However, unlike other nearby towns, Positano wasn't a hot holiday destination for 19th-century intellectuals.
+Rather, it was an essay by John Steinbeck for Harper's Bazaar that brought this poor fishing village to the attention of the world's jetsetters.
+Because of this historical disparity, Positano's a colorful jumble of fisherman's houses, dominated by the majestic church of Santa Maria Assunta, with its colorful majolica tile dome, lavish Rococo interior, and legendary 13th century Byzantine black Madonna icon.
 However, for many the main attraction is the Marina Grande beach, the most recognizable stretch of sand on the entire Amalfi coast.

 Pros